Patchethium/Anthium/README.md

 Training recipe for the TTS system Clio.

-It's still in its very early stage so don't except you'll find anything useful for now.
+This project is still in its very early stage so don't expect you'd find anything useful here for now.